New York Life Building: Facade

-Base

 At ground level, all four sides contain arched double-height arcades that overlook the ground floor and the first-floor mezzanine.
 On the ground floor, there are storefronts with bronze display window frames above granite bulkheads, optionally with a transom; several of the storefronts have revolving doors with transoms.
 Some of the original storefronts have been modified.
 The arcades on the Madison Avenue and Park Avenue South facades each have nine vertical bays, while the 26th and 27th Street facades have 19 bays.
 Each bay corresponds to one arch of the arcade.
 The main entrance archway is from Madison Avenue to the west, flanked by smaller arches on either side.
 There is also a smaller entrance from Park Avenue South.
 On the second through fourth floors, there are decorative spandrel panels between the windows on each floor.

-Central section and tower

 The central section of the building comprises the 5th through 13th floors. the windows on each floor are separated by decorative spandrels, while each bay is separated by protruding piers.
 There are other decorative elements such as gargoyles and a parapet on the 13th floor, and flagpoles on the 14th floor.
 The central section consists of seven bays on Madison Avenue and Park Avenue South, and seventeen bays on 26th and 27th Streets.

 The square tower rises above the 14th floor and consists of five bays on either side.
 The wings to the west and east, which rise to the 25th floor, have three bays on either side.
 The west and east walls of the tower between the 14th and 25th floors, which are mostly hidden by the "wings", each have one window bay to the north and south, flanking the respective wings.
 There are minimal setbacks at the 30th and 31st floors.
 As with the central section, there are protruding piers separating each bay, as well as other decorative elements.

-Roof

 The octagonal pyramidal roof at the top is 88 ft tall and includes the 35th through 40th stories.
 The 35th floor is slightly set back from the 34th floor; it contains arched window openings, finials between each window bay, and a parapet.
-The roof itself consists of 25,000 gold-leaf dipped terracotta tiles produced by Ludowici, with a fineness of 22 karats.
+The roof itself consists of 25,000 gold-leaf dipped clay roof tiles produced by Ludowici, with a fineness of 22 karats.
 The roof was originally gold leaf on a copper base, but due to copper corrosion, the roof was subsequently renovated in 1967 and 1995.
 At the top, a lantern rises another 57 ft and serves as the ventilation outflow.